dell/omnia/docs/README.md

 - Added LMod module system installation to handle the MODULEPATH Hierarchical problem.
 - Added NFS bolt on support to allow manager, compute and login nodes to become NFS clients.
 - Added support for PowerVault ME5 over SAS.
-- Added NFS server configuration support
+- Added NFS server configuration support for PowerVault ME4, ME5.
 - Added NVIDIA GPU driver support for RHEL and Rocky.
 - Added support for RHEL on AMD servers.